What Is Compound Interest? A Guide To Making It Work for You, Not Against You

 A savings account is more than a place to keep your emergency fund.
 If you leave money in there long enough, it will grow.
 The money it earns — interest — is free money for you.

 Compound interest is the interest paid on the total balance of an account.
 It includes interest earned on the principal and interest earned on the interest.
 Lenders don’t give you a compound interest rate or a compound interest loan.
 Instead, the term refers to the way the interest is added to the account.

 Before reading this guide to compound interest, review these terms, which can help you understand compound interest and its effect on your accounts.

-Compound Interest Example
+Compound Interest Terms

-How to Calculate Compound Interest?
+How To Calculate Compound Interest

-A = P (1 + r/n)(nt)
+The formula for compound interest is: A = P (1 + r/n)(nt)

 In the formula:

 - P stands for principal — this can be either the amount in your savings account or your loan amount.